Saint Library

 Born in Leinster

-Born in the Kingdom of Leinster, Ireland, and given the name Colmán — 'little dove' — he was formed from his earliest years in the rigorous discipline of Irish monastic culture, studying first under Sinell at Cleenish before passing to Comgall's even stricter school at Bangor.
+Born in the Kingdom of Leinster, Ireland, and given the name Colmán — Latinized as Columbanus, 'little dove.'
+He studied first under Sinell at Cleenish before entering Comgall's stricter school at Bangor, where thousands of monks lived under a rule of sustained austerity.

 590